SVG documentation and examples

 Using keys in your charts

-Using keys in your charts can help your users identify different datasets on your chart(s).
-They can be used in "gutter mode" (ie they're placed in the gutter such as this Funnel chart demo .
+Using keys can help your users identify different datasets on your chart(s).
+They can be used in "margin mode" (ie they're placed in the margin such as this Funnel chart demo .

 CSS animations and effects

-This page documents a set of CSS based animation effects and transitions that you use to spruce up your charts and pages.
+This page documents a set of CSS based animation effects and transitions that you use to spruce up your pages.

 HOWTO demonstrations and guides